-Ask any recruiter to name their top priorities and you’re bound to hear “recruiting for diversity,” “reducing bias in hiring,” or “how to attract diverse job candidates.”
+Ask any recruiter to name their top priorities and you’re bound to hear “recruiting for diversity,” “reducing bias in hiring,”hiring for diversity,” or “how to attract diverse job candidates.”
 For 78% of talent professionals and hiring managers, diversity is the number one priority.

-We’ve shared stats and examples of the proven link between advancing DEIB and increased employee engagement, productivity, and ultimately profits (to the tune of a 19% boost!)—both the human case and the business case.
+We’ve shared stats and examples of the proven link between advancing Diversity, Equity, Inclusion, and Belonging (DEIB) and increased employee engagement, productivity, and ultimately profits (to the tune of a 19% boost!)—both the human case and the business case.
 There is an equally strong correlation for DEIB throughout the hiring process, which is one that strengthens the employer brand (and makes it easier to recruit diverse candidates for subsequent roles).

 According to Glassdoor’s September 2020 “Diversity and Inclusion Workplace Study,” 76% of job seekers report that diversity and inclusion is an important factor when evaluating potential employers, and more than one-third of job seekers would not apply to a company where BIPOC employees report lower job satisfaction than white peers.

-As every recruiter and hiring manager knows, though, recruiting for DEIB is not as simple as deciding to diversify your slate of candidates.
+As every recruiter and hiring manager knows, though, recruiting for diversity is not as simple as deciding to diversify your slate of candidates.
 We hear from companies of all sizes that are struggling to find candidates from under-represented communities.
-One of the most common questions within HR and business circles today is: “How do we source diverse candidates?”
+One of the most common questions within Human Resources and business circles today is: “How do we source diverse candidates?”
 Here are our top three tips.

 3 Ways to Attract Diverse Job Candidates